 Rotavirus is a virus that causes diarrhea, mostly in babies and young children.
 The diarrhea can be severe and cause dehydration.
 Rotavirus can also cause vomiting and fever in babies.

-After rotavirus vaccination, call your family doctor if your child has stomach pain with severe crying (which may be brief), vomiting, blood in the stool, or is acting weak or very irritable, especially within the first 7 days after rotavirus vaccination.
+After rotavirus vaccination, call your family doctor if your child has stomach pain with severe crying (which may be brief), vomiting, blood in the stool, or is acting weak or very irritable.
+This is especially important within the first seven days after rotavirus vaccination.
 Contact your doctor if your child has any of these signs, even if it has been several weeks since the last dose of vaccine.